 The University of Hawai‘i at Mānoa English department offers courses in life writing every semester.
-Check the menu for more information on the courses that are on rotation, the recent MA theses and Ph.D. dissertations done in the department, and more.
+Check the menu for more information on the courses that are on rotation, the recent MA theses and PhD dissertations done in the department, and more.

 This course addresses the slippery status of the human and the political power and ethical stakes that accompany our understandings of how humanity is defined, and who it does—and does not—include.
 To investigate this question—currently a pressing one in the humanities—we consider life writing texts in conjunction with contemporary theory that takes up the questions of the human.
-The course engages with texts and concerns central to a number of different fields: life writing, human rights, affect studies, queer studies, studies of race and ethnicity, settler colonial studies, (post-) humanism, trauma studies, and civility studies.
-Students should emerge with some fluency in these fields.
+The course engages with texts and concerns central to a number of different fields: life writing, human rights, affect studies, queer studies, Afro-pessimism, studies of race and ethnicity, indigenous studies, settler colonial studies, (post-) humanism, trauma studies, and civility studies.
+You should emerge with some fluency in these fields.